-The Yongala is a 110 metre former steel passenger and freight steamer.
+The Yongala is a 110 meter former steel passenger and freight steamer.
 The Yongala shipwreck was officially given protection under the Historic Shipwrecks act in 1981.

 The shipwreck itself was only found in 1958.

-The ship is located 90 kilometres south east of Townsville and 10 kilometres from Cape Bowling Green.
-The Yongala is 109 metres long, the ship lists to starboard and the bow points north.
+The ship is located 90 kilometers south-east of Townsville and 10 kilometers from Cape Bowling Green.
+The Yongala is 109 meters long, the ship lists to starboard and the bow points north.

 With Townsville being the main gateway to The Yongala, it takes about 3 hours to reach the shipwreck by fast boat.
-However, for a shorter boat ride journey, it is also possible to dive The Yongala from Ayr, which is only 1 hour drive south of Townsville and then a 30 minute boat trip from there.
-Take this into consideration, as the shorter the trip the less likely it is for your dive to be cancelled due to changes in the weather conditions.
+However, for a shorter boat ride journey, it is also possible to dive The Yongala from Ayr, which is only 1-hour drive south of Townsville and then a 30-minute boat trip from there.
+Take this into consideration, as the shorter the trip the less likely it is for your dive to be canceled due to changes in the weather conditions.

-Winds tides and the weather can limit you access and ruin your dive.
+Winds tides and the weather can limit your access and ruin your dive.
 As in most cases, the timing of your dive is very important.
 The tides and currents can make it too difficult to dive, and in some cases, even dangerous.
 Your visit will be timed accordingly by the professional dive operators, as they are aware of the conditions of the dive site.
-Bear in mind that due to bumpy or windy sea conditions your dive can be cancelled, this is due to the shipwrecks location which is well away from the protection of The Great Barrier Reef.
+Bear in mind that due to bumpy or windy sea conditions your dive can be canceled, this is due to the shipwreck's location which is well away from the protection of The Great Barrier Reef.

 Most divers will alternate in these cases and dive The Great Barrier Reef instead, which in all honesty, is not a bad plan B!
 Please note that divers are forbidden from entering the shipwreck and some have been arrested or fined for doing this very thing.